Vaccine Info

 Synagis (Palivizumab) Indication

-Synagis is a mAb given as an injection monthly throughout the RSV season.
+Synagis is administered monthly throughout the RSV season.
 Unlike a vaccine, Palivizumab is an antibody that becomes effective within hours of injection.
 Synagis 50 mg and 100 mg for injection are recommended for high-risk babies most likely to be affected by severe RSV, including:

 Preemies - Babies born 35 weeks or less and six months or younger at the beginning of RSV season.
 A 2013 clinical study published in the New England Journal of Medicine showed that SYNAGIS significantly reduced RSV-related hospitalizations in late-preterm infants 33-35 wGA6.